wilkie/blog/posts/code-of-code-ethics.md

 ## Can Ethical Enforcement Encourage Ethical Use?

 Yet, some dismiss enforcement as a concern.
 Chris Jensen, co-creator of the Do No Harm License, writes in [6 Myths about Ethical Open Source Licenses](https://hackernoon.com/6-myths-about-ethical-open-source-licenses-3bfbd042b1dc) that "Enforcement isn't the point."
-They write,
+They continue,

 > The GPL wasn't written so that developers could haul big companies to court for misusing open source code.
 Yes, it's legally specific in it's construction and possible to enforce, but that wasn't the purpose the authors had in mind for it.
 They created the GPL to spread an idea-- the idea that software and it's source should be freely shared.